Emblem of Qatar

-Previous version (1976–2022)
+Previous version as a national seal (1976–2022)

-The previous national emblem shows two crossed, white, curved swords in a yellow circle.
+The previous national seal of Qatar shows two crossed white curved Arab swords in a yellow circle.
 Between the swords there is a sailing boat (Dhow) sailing on blue and white waves beside an island with two palm trees.
 The circle is surrounded by an additional circle, which is divided horizontally between the two colours of the flag.
 In the white section, the name of the state of Qatar is written in black and in Arabic, while in the maroon section, the country's official name is written in a white Old English font.

 National colour of Qatar

 Fabrics of different colour next to their corresponding sea snail.
 The German texts labels them as red-violet, blue-violet, and dark red respectively.

 The national colour of the state of Qatar, outlined in 2015 by the Qatari government as Pantone 1955 C Maroon, is rooted in the origins of Qatar's history, and the factors that made it an independent nation.
 Being the first known place to mass-produce shellfish dye, where large amounts were known to be initially found in Khor Ile-Sud, modern day Qatar.
 The current colour used in the emblem and flag is the same to the original purple dye that was sourced, and distributed in Khor Ile-Sud.
 The dye was obtained from the Murex snail and was known as "Tyrian purple".
 Before the state of Qatar's conception, the purple dye was a valuable commodity and the area surrounding Al Khor Island and was under contention of the Sasanian Empire, gaining control over much of the Persian Gulf.
 In his History of Animals, Aristotle described the shellfish from which Tyrian purple was obtained and the process of extracting the tissue that produced the dye.

 The adoption of this maroon began with Sheikh Mohammed bin Thani in 1932, when Qatar shifted from using a more traditional red, which was too similar to the flag of the neighbouring country Bahrain.
 This change allowed Qatar's flag to become more distinguished, and also gave national identity to the new colour maroon that was then adopted, as by 1932, the area in the Persian Gulf surrounding the city of Al Khor, referred to as Khor-Shaqiq, was the largest source of the Tyrian purple shellfish dye in the world.